Hyundai Santa Fe owners have reported 26 problems related to gasoline fuel system (under the gasoline fuel system category).

 See all problems of the 2006 Hyundai Santa Fe.

-The vehicle was a 2005 Hyundai Santa Fe.
 On a frequent basis I can smell gasoline fumes in the vehicle interior while driving.
 When I asked the dealership about the fumes they acted like it was normal, and did not investigate the problem.
 If the fire wall around the vehicle is intact how can fumes get into the vehicle interior? they did suggest it may be caused by an air lock in the system.
-It was Monday, October 23, 2006 when this gasoline fuel system issue occurred.

-Vehicle identification number (VIN): KM8SC73D14_.
 A 2004 Hyundai Santa Fe has developed a potential fire/explosion hazard which Hyundai has ignored after I pointed it out.
 Hyundai also refused to release to me the Santa Fe's "off road" capabilities.
 This car was purchased new.
 Can you help me please?.
-This problem occurred on 09/01/2005.

 |Problem Category||Number of Problems|